maizzuu/data-structures-lab/documentation/testing_document.md

 ## Unit tests

 The unit tests were done with the unittest library.
-The tested files were `calculator.py`, `evaluator.py` and `shunting_yard.py`.
+The tested files are `calculator.py`, `evaluator.py` and `shunting_yard.py`.
 The tests include different kinds of inputs, both valid and invalid ones.
-They also test that rounding answers works and that error messages work.
+They also test that rounding answers works and that correct errors are raised.
 Also all variable actions, such as storing and listing are tested.
-A stub IO class was created to inject inputs and check outputs.
+A stub IO class is used for testing `calculator.py`.
 The tests can be run and a coverage report created by running

 `poetry run invoke coverage-report`